Yuvrajsinh05/notes/oops.md

 - Deep copy doesn’t reflect changes made to the new/copied object in the original object.
 - Deep copy stores the copy of the original object and recursively copies the objects as well.
 - Deep copy is comparatively slower.

+# Pillars of OOPs

+## Q21 What is Encapsulation in C++?
+Why is it called Data hiding?

+Encapsulation in C++ refers to the process of binding data and corresponding methods (behavior) into a single unit.
+In other words, encapsulation is a programming technique that binds the class members (variables and methods) together and prevents them from being accessed by other classes.
+This technique keeps variables and methods safe from outside interference and misuse.

+If a field is declared private in the class, it cannot be accessed by anyone outside the class, thereby hiding the fields.
+Therefore, encapsulation is also referred to as data hiding.

+## Q22 What is the difference between Abstraction and Encapsulation?

+### Abstraction
+- Abstraction is the method of hiding unnecessary details from the necessary ones.
+- Achieved through encapsulation.
+- Abstraction allows you to focus on what the object does instead of how it does it.
+- In abstraction, problems are solved at the design or interface level.

+### Encapsulation
+- Encapsulation is the process of binding data members and methods of a program together to perform a specific job without revealing unnecessary details.
+- You can implement encapsulation using Access Modifiers (Public, Protected & Private).
+- Encapsulation enables you to hide the code and data into a single unit to secure the data from the outside world.
+- Problems are solved at the implementation level.

+## Q23 How much memory does a class occupy?

+Classes do not consume any memory.
+They are merely blueprints based on which objects are created.
+When objects are created, they initialize the class members and methods, thereby consuming memory.

+## Q24 Are there any limitations of Inheritance?

+Yes, there are limitations to inheritance.
+While it is a powerful feature in Object-Oriented Programming (OOP), it comes with complexities.
+Inheritance may require more processing time as it navigates through multiple classes for its implementation.
+Also, the classes involved in inheritance are tightly coupled, meaning changes in one class may necessitate changes in related classes.
+Incorrect implementation of inheritance can lead to unexpected errors or incorrect outputs.

+## Q25 What is the difference between overloading and overriding?

+Overloading is a compile-time polymorphism feature where an entity has multiple implementations with the same name, such as Method overloading and Operator overloading.

+Overriding is a runtime polymorphism feature where an entity has the same name, but its implementation changes during execution, such as Method overriding.

+## Q26 What are the various types of inheritance?

+The various types of inheritance include:
+- Single inheritance
+- Multiple inheritances
+- Multi-level inheritance
+- Hierarchical inheritance
+- Hybrid inheritance

+## Q27 What are the advantages of Polymorphism?

+There are several advantages of polymorphism in C++:
+- Achieving flexibility in code by performing various operations using methods with the same names according to requirements.
+- Providing implementation to an abstract base class or an interface.

+## Q28 What are the differences between Polymorphism and Inheritance in C++?

+a.
+Inheritance represents the parent-child relationship between two classes.
+Polymorphism takes advantage of this relationship to make the program more dynamic.
+b.
+Inheritance facilitates code reusability in child classes by inheriting behavior from the parent class, while polymorphism enables child classes to redefine already defined behavior inside the parent class.
+Without polymorphism, a child class can’t execute its own behavior.